Double Concerto (Brahms): Structure

 The composition consists of three movements in the fast–slow–fast pattern typical of classical instrumental concerti:

+Scoring

+The orchestra consists of 2 flutes, 2 oboes, 2 clarinets, 2 bassoons, 4 horns, 2 trumpets, timpani and strings.

 Performance and reception

 Joachim and Hausmann performed the concerto, with Brahms at the podium, several times in its initial 1887–88 season, and Brahms gave the manuscript to Joachim, with the inscription "To him for whom it was written."
 Clara Schumann reacted unfavourably to the concerto, considering the work "not brilliant for the instruments".
 Richard Specht also thought critically of the concerto, describing it as "one of Brahms' most inapproachable and joyless compositions".
 Brahms had sketched a second concerto for violin and cello but destroyed his notes in the wake of its cold reception.
 Later critics have warmed to it: Donald Tovey wrote of the concerto as having "vast and sweeping humour".
 Its performance requires two brilliant and equally matched soloists.

 Scholarly discussion

 Richard Cohn has included the first movement of this concerto in his discussions of triadic progressions from a Neo-Riemannian perspective.
 Cohn has also analysed such progressions mathematically.
 Cohn notes several progressions that divide the octave equally into three parts, and which can be analyzed using the triadic transformations proposed by Hugo Riemann.